 In the original 1963 Pink Panther movie, the largest diamond in the world, named the Pink Panther, is stolen from Princess Dala.
 Then begins Inspector Jacques Clouseau’s never-ending quest to recover the jewel.
 In this situation, Princess Dala needs two professionals; a jewelry appraiser to appraise the value of the Pink Panther for the insurance adjuster, and a French detective to recover the stolen diamond.
 An important distinction should be apparent, a jewelry appraiser is not a detective and a detective is not a jewelry appraiser.
-Similarly, in a business valuation the client should understand that a business valuator in not a forensic accountant and a forensic accountant is not a business valuator.
+Similarly, in a business valuation, the client should understand that a business valuator is not a forensic accountant and a forensic accountant is not a business valuator.

-Business valuation is the act or process of determining the value of a business enterprise or ownership interest therein.i A business valuator is someone certified to perform business valuations.
-Forensic Accounting is the use of accounting skills to investigate fraud or embezzlement and to analyze financial information for use in legal proceedings.ii A forensic accountant is a CPA, accountant, or other qualified person that may or may not be certified in forensic accounting.
+Business valuation is the act or process of determining the value of a business enterprise or ownership interest therein.
+A business valuator is someone certified to perform business valuations.
+Forensic Accounting is the use of accounting skills to investigate fraud or embezzlement and to analyze financial information for use in legal proceedings.
+A forensic accountant is a CPA, accountant, or other qualified person that may or may not be certified in forensic accounting.
 A professional may be both, a certified business valuator and a forensic accountant, but the jobs are different.

 Sometimes clients believe that the business valuator is also a forensic accountant.
 However, the process of determining the value of a business does not include auditing the business’ financial records or performing forensic accounting.
 Generally, the business valuator will accept the Company’s tax returns, financial statements, and other financial records at face value without verification.
 In fact, most business valuation reports will contain language similar to the following: